willkara/MythicIndex/mythic-index/MemoryQuill/story-content/chapters/ch07-the-westwall-welcome/content.md

 "I always count.
 Someone should remember the exact number.
 They deserve that much."

-Sarge nodded again, deeper this time—one warrior acknowledging another's burden.
+Tomaq nodded again, deeper this time—one warrior acknowledging another's burden.
 "There's ale in the pantry.
 The good stuff Thorne thinks I don't know about."

 "I knew you knew," Thorne protested.

-"I know you knew I knew," Sarge replied, the faintest hint of a smile tugging at his remaining tusk.
+"I know you knew I knew," Tomaq replied, the faintest hint of a smile tugging at his remaining tusk.
 "Welcome to the Westwall, Master Ironbeard.
 We're all broken here, but we're working on fixing each other."

 As the group began dispersing, Mistress Elba caught Grimjaw's arm with surprising strength for someone her size.
 "You'll want to see the kitchen and storage before dinner," she said, more command than invitation.
 "Professional courtesy—one dwarf to another."